bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

+Scenario
 Suppose you have a 300-line JavaScript script.
 You simply insert the old script tag into your page.
 We start adding more functionality to the page, and before you know it, your single script file contains 10000 lines of code.
 It becomes difficult to manage all that amount of code with multiple people working on the same file.

 A natural solution is that you split the code in multiple scripts with different script tags.
 You have to put the smaller files in a particular order to ensure that the utility function is available.
 This is not an ideal situation if you need to keep making changes in the same file to ensure that the order remains unchanged.
 We can link all our files in a single script tag but will still need to monitor the code updates and the order of the existing and additional files.
 Simply concatenating all the files in the right order would not be enough.
 A better strategy would be each file to indicate which other file it needs (its dependencies), which is a point at which we could incorporate that mapping into our previous concatenation strategy.
 At this point, the functionality of an automated build tool and bundler comes into prominence.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">